-Ask any technician at Nailista and she can list off a tonne of common nail issues.
+Ask any technician at Nailista and she can list off a ton of common nail issues.
 Clients regularly come to us looking for solutions to ridges, split nails, brittle nails and more.
 Luckily most of these complaints are very easily fixed, so we thought we’d share with you some of the most common, what causes them, and how we recommend to fix them.

 Nail ridges are another complaint that clients will initially always blame on vitamin deficiencies, and although that is true in a lot of cases, nail ridges can actually even be just a genetic trait of your nails.
 Some families have ridged nails with no underlying cause!

 The most common reason for ridged nails, above even vitamin deficiencies, is ageing.
 Sadly it’s just one of the common side effects of our bodies entering later life.
 These types of ridges don’t mean your nails are unhealthy, and will cause you no problems with a variety of manicures (They’ll look nice and smooth after gel!), but some people do not like the look of them on themselves.

 Some types of Anaemia may also cause ridging, so make sure you’re checking up with your doctor if you think you might need to increase your intake of certain vitamins, such as iron.

 Arthritis is another major cause of ridges on the nail.

 If you’d like to reduce ridges that are not caused by an underlying heath concern, there are a few simple steps you can take.
 Firstly, make sure you are getting regular manicures – a very gentle buff across the nail will help to smooth it out, but we recommend getting this done by a professional technician as over-buffing can cause the nail to thin and become painful.